eerotal/Open-Image-Pipeline/README.md

 ### How to use?

 Open Image Pipeline currently only has a text based command line interface, however, a GUI based interface will probably be implemented later.
+The only operating system where Open Image Pipeline currently works is Linux and even there it requires quite a bit of computer knowledge to be able to run the program.
+If you still want to give it a try, check out the *Compiling* section below.

 ## Plugins